surajbahadur591/Online-Crime-Management/README.md

 # Online-Crime-Management

->This web application will help people to register complaints online and format the information related to crimes on the daily basics.
+> 👮This web application will help people to register complaints online and format the information related to crimes on the daily basics.

 DEMO FOR MY PROJECTS